HQSquantumsimulations/qoqo_qasm/README.md

 Qasm interface for the qoqo/roqoqo quantum toolkit by [HQS Quantum Simulations](https://quantumsimulations.de).

-This repository contains two components:
+This repository contains three components:

 * The qoqo_qasm backend for the qoqo python interface to roqoqo
 * The roqoqo_qasm backend for roqoqo directly
+* The qoqo_qiskit backend for qoqo's Qiskit interface

 ## qoqo-qasm